Strogoo/faf-pioneer/docs/gpgnet.md

 The game sends and receives GPGnet messages in a custom representation.
 The encoding is always Little Endian (but affects only uint32 fragments).

-Here is the specificationin Backus-Naur-Form:
+Here is the specification in Backus-Naur-Form:
 ```
 <message>              ::= <command> <size> <chunks>
 <command>              ::= <string>